idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
 This is useful for Hebrew and Arabic layouts. **leftAlign** can be used on a colum in an rtl tagged row to exclude its content from **rightAlign** so the content can be left aligned to mimic the effect of **rightAlign** in normal ltr layouts.
 See also RTL Example.

-These are the basic rules from which potentially complex layout behavior can emerge.
-See also Column Size and Offset.
+To keep grid structure simple and consistent, rows must only contain columns and columns must not contain other columns (they must be wrapped in rows within the column.)

-To keep things simple, rows must only contain columns and columns must not contain other columns (they must be wrapped in rows within the column)
+These are the basic rules from which complex layout behavior may emerge.
+See also Column Size and Offset for how percentages work when nesting grid structures.

 ### nowrap